Getting Around the Triangle

 Whether you are new to the triangle or not, there are lots of ways to get around NC State and the entire region.
 Along with the Wolfline, you also have access to GoRaleigh and GoTriangle which can connect you to Durham, Chapel Hill and other surrounding areas.

-For those of you that prefer two wheels, NC State offers a bike rental program that allows you to quickly and conveniently move around campus.
-If you already own a bike, be sure to register it with the University in case it gets lost or stolen.
+For those of you that prefer two wheels, NC State offers a bike share program that allows you to quickly and conveniently move around campus.
+If you already own a bike, be sure to register it with the University as bike registration is now mandatory.
+The free registration process helps prevent theft on campus.

-More information about all transportation services, can be found at these websites: (go.ncsu.edu/wolftrails, gosmartnc.org).
-Make sure to connect with them on Facebook (www.facebook.com/NCSUwolftrails).
+More information about all transportation services, can be found at these websites: (go.ncsu.edu/wolftrails, gotriangle.org).
 Twitter (twitter.com/NCSUWolfTrails), Instagram(instagram.com/ncsuwolftrails), to stay up to date on all the transit news in your area.

 Want to Use Alternative Transportation